cristianmercado19/black-door-chat/README.md

 As a part of my research, I have developed this project called **Black Door Chat**.

+## Video demo

-Do you wanna see that in action, check the [video](https://github.com/cristianmercado19/black-door-chat/media/BlackDoorChat.webm):
+Do you wanna see that in action, check the [video](https://github.com/cristianmercado19/black-door-chat/blob/master/media/BlackDoorChat.webm?raw=true):

-### 123 steps for lazy readers
+## Run now

 1. Clone repository `https://github.com/cristianmercado19/black-door-chat-angular-view.git`
 2. `yarn install`